 Who Can Participate?

 Children 18 years of age or younger at approved sites are eligible to receive free summer meals.
-A person 19 years of age and over who has a mental or physical disability as determined by a State or local educational agency and participates during the school year in a public or private non-profit school program may also receive meals.
 This program is not for adults.

 - Serve meals to all needy children 18 years of age and under

 - Serve meals that meet the minimum meal pattern requirements

 - Provide adequate supervision during the meal service

 - Ensure that children eat all meals on site